hitherejoe/PublicSpeaking/README.md

 # Key for file titles

-- R: Rejected
+- R: Rejected and never given at a conference
 - ~R: Rejected because a different submission to the same conference was accepted
-- A: Accepted
+- A: This talk was accepted and given at the listed conferences
-- I: Invited
+- I: Invited, written specifically for the given conference
-- -: None of the above yet
+- -: None of the above yet, still pending approval / rejection

 # Speaking timeline